actionsflow/actionsflow/docs/workflow.md

 }
 ```

-Learn more about MongoDB query projection syntax, please see [`MongoDB query language projection syntax`](https://docs.mongodb.com/manual/reference/method/db.collection.find/index.html#find-projection) and [`mingo`](https://github.com/kofrasa/mingo).
+To learn more about MongoDB query projection syntax, please see [`MongoDB query language projection syntax`](https://docs.mongodb.com/manual/reference/method/db.collection.find/index.html#find-projection) and [`mingo`](https://github.com/kofrasa/mingo).

 ## `on.<trigger>.config.format`

 Optional, `js function code`.
-You can use `format` to filter result's field of the trigger's outputs as you need. `format` will be called after `filterOutputs`.
+You can use `format` to filter results fields of the trigger's outputs as you need. `format` will be called after `filterOutputs`.
 You can use `format` like this:

 ```yaml
 name: A really complex example